team-nachos-fec/lalalime-reviews/README.md

 To seed the database, run ``` npm run seed ``` in another terminal window

+To view the [review section] in a browser, enter (http://localhost.3004/) in the address bar

 ## Requirements

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).